Do you want to become a gamer but don’t know where to start? This article will show you how to get into gaming in Kenya.

 This is a genre in which the protagonist (you) is seen from a first-person perspective, as though your eyes were the eyes of the character you are playing.

-User Interface elements sometimes appear on screen, and this depends on the game.
+User Interface elements sometimes appear on screen, depending on the game.
 Sometimes they can be turned off.
 The intensity and gore in these games vary and depend on the game.

-Games like Halo, Destiny, Call of Duty, and Battlefield are part of this genre.
+Games like Halo, Destiny, Call of Duty, and Battlefield is part of this genre.

 2. Third-person shooter

-This genre is like the FPS, except that the player sees the protagonist on screen.
-This means that they can see more of what is happening around them, sometimes even their own character’s body parts.
+This genre is like the FPS, except the player sees the protagonist on screen.
+This means they can see more of what is happening around them, sometimes even their character’s body parts.

 Games like Grand Theft Auto, Uncharted, Bayonetta, Metal Gear Solid, and Just Cause are examples of this genre.